 Pumped hydro in Queensland

-The Australian Energy Market Operator has identified that Queensland will need significant energy storage as part of a diverse future energy system.
-Clean energy storage, including pumped hydro and large-scale batteries, will be crucial in securing Queensland’s energy system in the long-term.
+Queensland will need at least 6,000 megawatts (MW) of long duration energy storage as part of a diverse future energy system.
+Clean energy storage, including pumped hydro and large-scale batteries, will be crucial to secure Queensland’s energy system in the long term.

 What is pumped hydro?

-Pumped hydro is a tried and tested technology, accounting for about 97% of energy storage world-wide.
-It can store a large amount of energy for long periods of time, making it the perfect back-up for other renewable energy sources like solar and wind.
+Pumped hydro is a tried and tested technology, accounting for about 97 per cent of energy storage worldwide.
+It can store a large amount of energy for long periods, making it the perfect backup for other renewable energy sources like solar and wind.

-Pumped hydro energy storage is a closed water system that moves water between two large reservoirs constructed at different heights to generate and store potential energy.
+Pumped hydro energy storage is a closed water system that moves water between 2 large reservoirs constructed at different heights to generate and store potential energy.

-To operate, a pumped hydro generator uses electricity from the grid or nearby renewables to pump water from the lower reservoir into the upper reservoir when energy prices are low.
-When energy is needed, water is then released from an upper reservoir back into the lower reservoir, passing through a turbine.
+A pumped hydro generator uses electricity from the grid or nearby renewables to pump water from the lower reservoir into the upper reservoir when energy prices are low.
+When energy is needed, water is released from an upper reservoir back into the lower reservoir, passing through a turbine.

 Watch our animated video to learn more about pumped hydro: